NEST: Network- and Memory-Aware Device Placement For Distributed Deep Learning

 \niparagraph{Key Observation.} This abstraction is topology-agnostic.
 By decoupling locality from a fixed hierarchy, the level-wise abstraction allows \nest's DP to generalize to diverse and future interconnects, preserving scalability while adapting to new topologies and communication models.

 \niparagraph{Proposed DP: Network-Aware.} With this abstraction, the DP recurrence becomes:

-Here, $dp^{te}[l][D][k][s]$ denotes the minimum possible latency (i.e., the cost of the bottleneck stage) to execute the suffix of layers $D$ using $k$ devices partitioned into $s$ pipeline stages under tensor/expert parallel configurations $(t,e)$.
+Here, $dp^{sg}[l][D][k][s]$ denotes the minimum possible latency (i.e., the cost of the bottleneck stage) to execute the suffix of layers $D$ using $k$ devices partitioned into $s$ pipeline stages under \subgraph parallel configurations $sg$.
 The key new term is $l$ (level).
-Since the DP proceeds backward, from the last layer toward the first, the placement of the next stage (e.g., layer 22 in Figure~\ref{fig:comm-problem}) is unknown when placing the current stage (e.g., layer 23). $l$ represents the assumed communication distance of the yet-unplaced producer stage relative to the first stage in $D$, acting as a ``deferred forward cost'' that preserves optimal substructure.
+Since the DP proceeds backward, from the last layer toward the first, the placement of the next stage (e.g., layer 22 in Figure~\ref{fig:comm-problem}) is unknown when placing the current stage (e.g., layer 23). $l$ represents the assumed communication distance of the yet-unplaced producer stage relative to the earliest layer in $D$, acting as a ``deferred forward cost'' that preserves optimal substructure.

 \niparagraph{Unified Cost Model and Recurrence.} Equation~\ref{eq:networkdp} jointly finds the optimal pipeline cut-point ($D'$) and device allocation ($a$) for the new stage ($D \setminus D'$), exploring transitions across communication levels while pruning memory-infeasible states.
-The latency estimate $\text{load}^{te}_l(\cdot)$ is central to co-optimization, capturing: \begin{itemize}[leftmargin=*, itemsep=1pt, parsep=0pt, topsep=1pt, partopsep=1pt] \item \textbf{Compute latency:} derived from profiled per-operator runtimes, scaled by tensor/expert parallelism degrees. \item \textbf{Network latency:} determined by the level-wise communication cost matrix, accounting for collectives and both forward (from level $l$) and backward (to $D'$) traffic. \item \textbf{Memory-Optimization Co-design:} AR and ZeRO are natively integrated into the state transition.
+The latency estimate $\text{load}^{sg}_l(\cdot)$ is central to co-optimization, capturing: \begin{itemize}[leftmargin=*, itemsep=1pt, parsep=0pt, topsep=1pt, partopsep=1pt] \item \textbf{Compute latency:} derived from profiled per-operator runtimes, scaled by \subgraph parallelism ($sg$) degrees. \item \textbf{Network latency:} determined by the level-wise communication cost matrix, accounting for collectives and both forward (from level $l$) and backward (to $D'$) traffic. \item \textbf{Memory-Optimization Co-design:} AR and ZeRO are natively integrated into the state transition.
 If a state exceeds device memory, the solver incrementally increases ZeRO levels (1, 2, or 3) until feasibility is reached, adding the resulting collective overhead to the latency.
 Similarly, recomputation is modeled as a binary optimization choice that reduces the "stashed data" memory term at the expense of higher compute latency. \end{itemize}